There are several different types of depression, which have different symptoms and causes ranging from mild to severe:

 - Cyclothymia - a chronic disorder with at least 2 years of alternating periods of low and high moods that are less severe than major depression or mania.
 It can be described as a mild form of bipolar disorder.

 - Seasonal affective disorder (SAD) - periods of depression that occur in particular seasons, particularly winter, and related to low levels of sunlight.
-This condition is most common in places like Scandinavia.
+This condition is most common in places with long nights in winter, such as those regions closer to the north pole.

 Identifying the type of depression is important in determining the most effective treatment.
 Depression is treatable and the earlier treatment begins the better.